Cadiz, Negros Occidental: Protective services

 As of 2007, the city has 54 policemen serving its 150,750 citizens.
 The existing policemen-population ratio is 1:2,792 - above the standard ratio of 1:1,000.
 This necessitates that the city police force employs 97 more policemen.

 The Philippine National Police has one headquarter located at the Villa Cristina Subdivision and 6 community police unit precincts located at Barangay Daga, Barangay Banquerohan, the Public Market, Fara-on Institute, Lacawon Island and Barangay Tiglawigan.
 There are 3 patrol vehicles and 3 motorcycles being utilized by the police force.

 Considering that the police force ratio to the populace is not sufficient, the Civilian Volunteers Organization (CVO) was created to augment the policemen.
 Today, there are 40 members of CVO serving alongside the policemen of the city.

 The city has 62 traffic enforcers helping policemen direct and control the traffic flow.
 The city planned to hire additional traffic enforcers by 2008.

 There are three PA Detachments operating in the rural barangays with the main patrol base located at Had.
 Buenretiro, Barangay Burgos, I PA Special Detachment at Had.
 Bjormaine, Barangay Magsaysay and I PA Detachment at Had.
 Ladnon in Barangay Caduha-an.

 As of 2007, the Bureau of Jail Management and Penology has 8 personnel and 126 inmates.
 It is located in Barangay Tinampaan.

-The Bureau of Fire Protection, as of 2007, has 2 serviceable fire trucks and 24 firemen and personnel.
-Of these, 11 are nationally funded, including the Inspector.
-The other 13 are locally funded.
-The ratio is 1:6,226.
+The Bureau of Fire Protection, as of 2026, has 3 serviceable fire trucks and 1 Ambulance.
+1 Commissioned Officer,9 Non-Commissioned Officer, 2 Non-Uniformed Personnel and 10 local employees.The ratio is 1:6,226.
 This is higher than the standard 1 fireman per 2,000 population.
-Inferring from this, the city needs 50 more firemen and personnel.
+Inferring from this, the city needs 80 more firemen and personnel.
 The development of the Busac-Busac Spring, the city has 23 serviceable fire hydrants located at different strategic locations.